machinetranslate/machinetranslate.org/quality/metrics/bleu.md

 description: BiLingual Evaluation Understudy
 ---

-**BLEU** (BiLingual Evaluation Understudy) is the standard metric for machine translation evaluation.
+**BLEU** (**BiLingual Evaluation Understudy**) is a metric for automatic evaluation of machine translation that calculates the similarity between a machine translation output and a reference translation using [n-gram](/../concepts/n-gram.md) precision.
+Its basic unit of evaluation is the sentence.

 > The closer a machine translation is to a professional human translation, the better it is.

+BLEU is the standard metric for machine translation evaluation.

 BLEU compares machine translation output to a single reference translation.
-BLEU is an [n-gram](/../concepts/n-gram.md) word-based metric.

-BLEU is based on translation precision.
-Its basic unit of evaluation is the sentence.

 BLEU treats all n-grams equally.

-### Flavours
+Because BLEU is not an exactly defined metric, BLEU scores are not comparable.
+So researchers have created variants that are more concretely defined.
+Here are some of the most well-known variants of BLEU:

 - sacreBLEU
 - BLEUrt